trebisky/stm32f103/README.md

 Later examples require this.
 The presence of startup.c should be an indicator of more sophisticated and proper treatement.

+***

+Some of these projects target a Maple board (or Olimexduino).
+These projects are linked to and loaded at a different address (0x08005000 rather than 0x08000000).
+This is because these boards have a USB laoder in the start of flash and I don't want to overwrite it.
+In fact I just go ahead and use it instead of using SWD as I do for the blue pill.

+***

 Many of these projects require/expect a serial port.

 This requires a USB to serial gadget connected to PB9 and PB10 Connect PA9 to RX
 Connect PA10 to TX
 also connect ground.

+***

+Here is a list of projects from 2017 ---

+1. blink1 - very basic LED blinking
+2. blink1b - minor code cleanup on the above
+3. blink_ext - blink external LED on A0
+4. blink2 - more code reorganization and file grouping
+5. blink_maple - blink LED on PA5 rather than PC13

+9. serial1 - first working serial (uart) driver
+9. usb1 - get barely started working with USB

+***

+The above work was done in 2017, I am beginning new work in 2023, focusing on learning about low level USB

+1. usb_tiny - echo server using the TinyUSB library